Jobs for People with MS: National MS Society

 Scope:

-Now that you know more about being a Nuclear Medicine Technologist on our team we hope you’ll join us.
+Now that you know more about being a Nuclear Medicine PET/CT Technologist on our team we hope you’ll join us.
 At Intermountain Health you’ll reaffirm every day how much you love this work, and why you were called to it in the first place.

 Physical Requirements: